truelockmc/PC-Optimus/README.md

 # PC-Optimus

-PC-Optimus is a lightweight, open-source Python tool for Windows that offers various ways to clean up, update, repair, and gather information about your PC, all without requiring code knowledge.
+PC-Optimus is a lightweight, open-source Python tool for Windows that offers various Features to clean up, debloat, update, repair, and gather information about your PC, all without requiring code knowledge.
 If you need help or encounter errors, please join our [Discord server](https://discord.gg/36bPs8cQ5B), ask for assistance, and send your log files or error codes if available.

 ## Setup